sravanpannala/blog/content/pages/about.md

 I'm a huge NBA fan, so I also like exploring NBA using stats and data visualization.

-I also like playing with microcontrollers and SBCs like Raspberry Pi.
+I also like playing with micro-controllers and SBCs like Raspberry Pi.

 I develop the [EndeavourOS](https://arm.endeavouros.com) ARM edition, for the Raspberry Pi and Odroid N2+.